CodeTheCity/slackbot-example/README.md

 This is an example of a slack bot which has been written in Python 2.7.

 Ideally, is should be created in a virtual environment - see the tutorial link on Matt Makai's [Slack Starterbot](https://github.com/mattmakai/slack-starterbot/)page.
 My example is not done like that and I keep with authentication tokens in secrets.py file which I then import.
-NOt best practice, I know.
+Not best practice, I know.
+Setting it up ad running it in virtualenv will keep your general Python environment cleaner as the dependencies will only be installed for each project.

 It has mport two dependencies: sqlite3 and slackclient.
 Both of these can be installed via "sudo pip install"